horacio9a/mfc-node/README.md

 3. Open http://localhost:8888 in your browser.

 The list of online models will be displayed with a set of allowed commands for each model:
-	* __Include__ - if you want to record the model
-	* __Exclude__ - if you don't want to record the model anymore
+	Include - if you want to record the model
-	* __Delete__ - if you are not interested in the model and wanna hide her permanently
+	Exclude - if you don't want to record the model anymore Delete - if you are not interested in the model and wanna hide her permanently

-> Note: This is not a real-time application.
-Whenever your __include__, __exclude__ or __delete__ the model your changes will be applied only with the next iteration of `mainLoop` function of the script. `mainLoop` runs every 30 seconds (default value for `modelScanInterval`).
+This is not a real-time application.
+Whenever your `include`, `exclude` or `delete` the model your changes will be applied only with the next iteration of `mainLoop` function of the script. `mainLoop` runs every 30 seconds (default value for `modelScanInterval`).

-> Note: There is no __auto reload__ feature, you have to reload the list manually (__big red button__), however, keep in mind the script updates the list internally every 30 seconds (`modelScanInterval`), therefore sometimes you'll have to wait 30 seconds to see any updates.
+There is no `auto reload` feature, you have to reload the list manually with `big red button`, however, keep in mind the script updates the list internally every 30 seconds (`modelScanInterval`), therefore sometimes you'll have to wait 30 seconds to see any updates.

-> Note: Be mindful when capturing many streams at once to have plenty of space on disk and the bandwidth available or you’ll end up dropping a lot of frames and the files will be useless.
+Be mindful when capturing many streams at once to have plenty of space on disk and the bandwidth available or you’ll end up dropping a lot of frames and the files will be useless.

-The MFC Recorder now captures the MFC stream in standard FLV quality, as if it was recorded eg with rtmpdump.
+The MFC Recorder now captures the MFC streams with three different programs (livestreamer, streamlink and ffmpeg).
-That's why I think that only one directory is enough where all the files are recorded and in most cases don't need a conversion.
-It also allows you to watch the recorded file during recording with possible jumps forward and back if needed.
-- I added in config.yml the option to edit the 'date format' and 'file format' for the recorded file.
-You can choose between 'mp4' and 'ts'.
+Livestreamer and streamlink produce `mp4' files and `ffmpeg` produce `flv` or 'ts' depending on the choice in the `config.yml`.
 - Lot of people are asking, so I added the option that every model now has its own subdirectory
 - The menu have a small preview, and when the mouse cursor is hover, it will update.
 - When you click on a preview thumbnail, you get menu for include, exclude and delete models from list in config.yml.
 - By pressing the model 'Name' you get a picture preview of the current model in the room.
 You can refresh this page later if you are interested in a new situation.
 If the model is called 'No Mobile Feed' then you will get a link that you can copy and start in a separate browser page and see what's happening in the room.
 Unfortunately, you can not record this unit with this recorder, but by pressing 'State/Online' you can watch the stream of that model in your browser.
 - By pressing 'State/Online' you can enter in the model room with your browser.
 - By pressing the model 'Mob./true' you get a video preview of the current model in separate window of your browser.
-For this feature in My recommendation is to use the Chrome browser with the installed add-on [Play HLS M3u8](https://chrome.google.com/webstore/detail/play-hls-m3u8/ckblfoghkjhaclegefojbgllenffajdc/related) but if you want firefox then need to install [Native HLS Playback](https://addons.mozilla.org/en-US/firefox/addon/native-hls-0-7-10/?src=api)
+For this feature in My recommendation is to use the Chrome browser with the installed add-on [Play HLS M3u8](https://chrome.google.com/webstore/detail/play-hls-m3u8/ckblfoghkjhaclegefojbgllenffajdc/related) but if you want firefox then need to install [Native HLS Playback](https://addons.mozilla.org/en-US/firefox/addon/native_hls_playback/)

+If we already have to look at the lines of livestreamer and streamlink I made it to look better and to be useful because we will now know how is big files we are currently recording.
+This can be of help with other downloadings that we do with livestreamer and streamlink.
+In your instalation you must found:

+... /livestreamer_cli/utils/
+or
+... /streamlink_cli/utils/

+... and owerwrite existing files with this one.

 For advanced users
 ==================